MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 For more information, see [Work with Recurring Journals](ui-work-general-journals.md#work-with-recurring-journals).

-## Create multiple invoices based on a recurring job journal
+## Create multiple invoices based on a recurring project journal

-The recurring job journal is a more advanced alternative to the general journal.
-You define Items, Resources and G/L Accounts, that must be repeated for each job, and you specify the frequency of recurrence.
+The recurring project journal is a more advanced alternative to the general journal.
+You define Items, Resources and G/L Accounts, that must be repeated for each project, and you specify the frequency of recurrence.

-After posting a recurring job journal, you can create multiple invoices with the **Create Job Sales Invoice** task.
+After posting a recurring project journal, you can create multiple invoices with the **Create Job Sales Invoice** task.
 You can review and post created invoices in the **Sales Invoices** page.

 ### Why use this option

 With this option, you follow the standard invoicing procedure with all the benefits of that, including standard and customer layouts for communication preferences.
-You can also define prices for each job individually.
+You can also define prices for each project individually.

-However, for each new customer, you must create a new job and add lines to the recurring journal.
+However, for each new customer, you must create a new project and add lines to the recurring journal.

-For more information, see [Create job journal lines](projects-how-record-job-usage.md#to-create-job-journal-lines-manually) and [Create multiple job sales invoices](projects-how-invoice-jobs.md#to-create-multiple-job-sales-invoices).
+For more information, see [Create project journal lines](projects-how-record-job-usage.md#to-create-job-journal-lines-manually) and [Create multiple project sales invoices](projects-how-invoice-jobs.md#to-create-multiple-job-sales-invoices).

 ## Create multiple invoices based on recurring sales lines